 Social media websites are increasingly aware of the issue of account owners dying, and every platform has its own process, so you’ll need to go through each, one by one.

 You may also want to name a digital executor.
 This is not, as yet, a legally enforceable role, but it will make winding things down much easier.
 Your digital executor will need your passwords and user names, but they will not be able to simply log in and make changes using that information.

-An estate planning attorney can advise you on creating an estate plan that fits your unique circumstances and may include digital accounts.
+An estate planning attorney can advise you in creating an estate plan that fits your unique circumstances and can include your digital assets.